Overpriced Properties Do Not Sell

 Supply and Demand

 You can’t price your property higher for anticipated future growth of an area.
 The current sold comps will keep the current market in check.
-Now if inventory thins out, that can become your opportunity to demand a higher list price.
+If inventory thins out, that can become your opportunity to demand a higher list price.
 But as long as inventory is plentiful, pricing your property for future growth will most likely result in failure.

 Market conditions do change and list prices normally change along with it.
 You can’t fight the market ups and downs by letting your property just sit there and not reacting.
 Pulling new comps and keeping up with market conditions is your best bet in this scenario.
 No one should know your local market better than your full time agent or broker.